Let 'Em In: Reception

-All personnel according to The Paul McCartney Project, a website consisting of songs with involvement by Paul.

 Release

 The song was released worldwide as a 7" single, except in France where it was released as 12" single (the first-ever McCartney 12") with both sides labelled "Special Disco Mix".

 It was included on the compilation album Wings Greatest (1978), as well as the Paul McCartney compilation albums All the Best!
 (1987), Wingspan: Hits and History (2001) and Pure McCartney (2016).